 WELCOME TO THE HOMEPAGE OF YKSINASUVAT RY

 Yksinasuvat ry, Ensamboende i Finland rf, in English Association for People Who Live Alone in Finland, is a non-governmental, non-profit interest organization for single people in Finland.
-The association was founded and registered 2009.
-Yksinasuvat ry is a nationwide association; its members are from all over Finland.
+The association was originally founded and registered 2009 in Turku by the name Suomen Yksinelävät ry (2009-2015).
+Since 2016 the association's name was changed to Yksinasuvat ry and is nowadays registered in Helsinki.
+Its members are from all over Finland.
 Anyone can be a member, but the members consist mostly of adult men and women who live alone.

 The purpose of Yksinasuvat ry is